lyra/plugins-directory/README.md

 |_ ...
 ```

-PAGE_N_SLUG : One of payzen_fr, payzen_en, payzen_es, payzen_de, payzen_cl, payzen_in, sogecommerce and bnppirb.
+PAGE\_n\_SLUG : One of payzen\_eu, payzen\_de (_deprecated_), payzen\_lat, payzen\_in, lyra, sogecommerce and bnppirb.
-An analysis is in progress to produce one PayZen module by region so that we will reduce this list to payzen_eu, payzen_sa and payzen_in.
+An analysis is in progress to produce one PayZen module by region so that we will reduce the list for PayZen to payzen\_eu, payzen\_lat and payzen\_in.
+When this module will also manage Lyra Collect offer integration, the list will be reduced to lyra, sogecommerce and bnppirb.

-CMS_N_SLUG : An identifier of the CMS as defined inside PAGE_N_SLUG.json and correspending to PayZen repository name if any.
+CMS\_n\_SLUG : An identifier of the CMS as defined inside PAGE\_n\_SLUG.json and correspending to PayZen repository name if any.

 ## Page file structure